microsoft/FluidFramework/docs/patterns/operation-ordering.md

 don't match completely with the operations that the DDS provides.

 Consider the SharedNumberSequence DDS.
 It stores a list/array of numbers, and, like all SharedSequences, provides methods for inserting new numbers at a particular index, removing numbers, and retrieving numbers.
-Each of these methods (`insert`, `remove`, and `getRange`) corresponds to an operation on the SharedNumberSequence.
+The `insert` and `remove` methods correspond to an operation on the SharedNumberSequence.
 Fluid guarantees that these operations will be totally ordered along with all other ops, and that all clients will eventually reach the same state.
 However, operations may be interleaved with other operations from other clients, and sometimes, this isn't desirable.

 For example, consider implementing a `set` method for a SharedNumberSequence.
 For simplicity, we'll pass all the necessary arguments to the method in this example, but in a practical application the method signature may look